Berk000x/BinaryLens/README.md

 ## Compatibility
 The plugin requires access to the Hex-Rays decompiler to function.
 Tested on Windows 10/11 with IDA 9.1 Pro.
 Mainly tested on x86 binaries but should also work with other architectures.

+## FAQ
+### Why not add more model options?
+We have tested many models, but only the currently supported ones passed our checks.
+Adding new models is simple, but not recommended.

+### Why not send the decompiled functions chunk by chunk?
+The models cannot accurately rename functions without analyzing the entire binary at once.

+## TODO
+1. Compress decompiled subroutines before sending (remove local variable definitions, etc.).
+2. Allow interactive chat with the model on a selected function.